 The focus on deregulation, the fate of the CPP and energy efficiency rules, and the size of the EPA’s budget are matters to which EHS personnel and environmental counsel should pay careful attention in the upcoming months.
 Professionals in these areas can be certain that change is coming, but the scope and speed of that change is yet to be determined.

-If you have questions regarding this article or the status of any of these regulatory agenda items, please contact Ryan Russell Kemper, Paul Sonderegger or Max McCombs in Thompson Coburn’s environmental practice area.
+If you have questions regarding this article or the status of any of these regulatory agenda items, please contact Ryan Russell Kemper or Paul Sonderegger in Thompson Coburn’s environmental practice area.

 Although we would like to hear from you, we cannot represent you until we know that doing so will not create a conflict of interest.
 Also, we cannot treat unsolicited information as confidential.
 Accordingly, please do not send us any information about any matter that may involve you until you receive a written statement from us that we represent you (an ‘engagement letter’).